image-banner-example-1024x448

 Minimum Deposit:

-eToro requires a $200 minimum deposit in most cases, but small conversion fees may apply.
+eToro requires a minimum deposit of $50 depending on the country, but small conversion fees may apply.
 On the other hand, Plus500 has a $100 minimum deposit for credit card users and a $500 minimum deposit for those who use wire transfers.

 Social Trading and Copy Trading: